Abuse takes many guises in relationships. The most obvious and often talked about types are physical and sexual abuse.

 Ultimately, the longer you stay in a financially abusive relationship, the harder it will be to leave.

-They know that if you have no access to money, you will find it difficult to establish a new life away from them.
+Abusers know that if you have no access to money, you will find it difficult to establish a new life away from them.

 Women who leave financially abusive relationships are extra vulnerable to homelessness and poverty afterwards and can be disadvantaged in property settlements and legal processes.
 If their ex has the ability to pay legal costs, they might find they are going through courts for many years, accumulating debt.
 Sometimes they’re too afraid of their ex to attempt to get a fair settlement.
 Ongoing, many women also find that their former partners continue the financial abuse after separation by manipulating the child support system.

+Financial abuse rarely gets better with time.
 If you think you are being financially abused and don’t know how what to do, contact a family relationship or women’s service for advice and they can link you up with help in your community.